The-Plottwist/Arch-setup/README.md

 ## Usage

+After booting into iso:

+- Clone the repo with `git clone https://github.com/The-Plottwist/Arch-setup`

+- Change your directory to `Arch-setup` (This is necessary for background images)

+- Run the script with `./arch-setup.sh`

 ## How to alter the code?

 Visit the [how it works guide](#Link_to_how_it_works) and the rest is up to you.

 ## Why a bash script?

-A large proportion of the linux users are already familiar with bash.
-Thus, making a modification is straightforward.
+A large proportion of the linux users are already familiar with bash and it doesn't need to compile.

 ## Followed Guides